zappo2/cedet-extensions/README.md

 # CEDET Extensions
-Emacs extensions to the CEDET tools available in Emacs 27 or later.
+Emacs extensions to the CEDET tools available in Emacs 25 or later.

 # Summary:

-Since Emacs 24, CEDET has been included, but it does not include the full suite of tools.
-This repository includes extensions to CEDET that are not part of Emacs.
+Since Emacs 24, CEDET has been included, but it does not include the full suite of tools from the original project.

+This repository includes extensions to CEDET that are not part of Emacs, plus patches needed to enable use of the tools and saved files between different Emacs versions.

 # Backstory: